By Wonderwall.com Editors

 Linda explained that she "just went into this mode that I know how to do — just do what you've got to do and get through it.
 And that's what I did."

-Her oncologist has since told her that her prognosis now is "good."
+Her oncologist later told her that her prognosis was "good."
 That led Linda to ask, "Why isn't it great?"
 She learned she had a "horrible oncotype score," which reflects the likelihood her cancer will return.

 "I know I have one foot in the grave, but I'm totally in celebration mode.
 I've come through some horrible health issues," she said, referencing an allegedly botched 2015 CoolSculpting cosmetic procedure she's said left her "deformed" — they settled in 2022 — but now "I'm at a place where I'm so happy celebrating my book ['Linda Evangelista Photographed by Steven Meisel'], my life.
 I'm so happy to be alive.
 Anything that comes now is bonus."